-“How to get kids to listen?” is one of the most frequently asked questions from parents.
+“How can I get my kids to listen?”
+This is one of the most frequently-asked questions among parents.

 I’m not a disciplinarian.
-So how did I make my kid listen without yelling, threatening or punishing?
+So how do I get my child to listen without yelling, nagging or punishing?

-Here’s a story about my “obedient” child listening to me.
-And I will show you the method I use to create a happy, harmonious family, step-by-step.
+Let me tell you a story about my “obedient” child.
+And then I’ll show you the method I use to create a happy, harmonious family – step by step.

 It Doesn’t Bother Me When My Child Doesn’t Listen